thavelka-cornell/presentations/walk-through-nexus-fw-template.rst

 Scope of Nexus Firmware Walk-Through
 ************************************

-This document aims to describe Nexus Template Firmware, a commit of Nexus gateway firmware which represents the integration of most key programmatic device features which "live" in the Nexus Gateway's primary micro-controller unit.
+This document aims to describe Nexus Template Firmware, a commit of Nexus gateway firmware which represents the integration of most key programmatic features which "live" in the Nexus Gateway's primary micro-controller unit.
 Firmware toolchain and development enrinment are mentioned by name.
-Prototype board set-up is described to support physical running and observation of firmware on target hardware.
 Dual-Core, dual application design choices and constraints are desribed.
 Next development steps, and "common path" or likely ways to extend firmware functionality are briefly described.

 Dual-Core Application Overview